EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 - Sequence quality control (quality/adapter trimming, host decontamination)
 - Evaluating an assembly
-- Removing contaminatinants after assembly
+- Removing contaminants after assembly
 - Submitting primary assemblies to the ENA

 Prerequisites
 ---------------

-For this tutorial you will need to make a working directory to store your data in.
+For this tutorial you will need to make a working directory to store your data in:

 .. code-block:: bash